-- · Candidates submit a folder of two essays on two texts; the texts must not be set for study elsewhere in the Syllabus, and must be whole works, originally written in English. - The two texts must be taken from two different forms (prose/poetry/drama). - A minimum of 2,000 and a maximum of 3,000 words should be submitted in total (including quotations). - The work will be internally marked and externally moderated. - Candidates whose work is required for external moderation will be selected by CIE. - The general coursework rules, published in CIE's Handbook for Centres, describe what is needed and give guidelines for internal (school-based) assessment of coursework.
+- Candidates submit a folder of two essays on two texts; the texts must not be set for study elsewhere in the Syllabus, and must be whole works, originally written in English. - The two texts must be taken from two different forms (prose/poetry/drama). - A minimum of 2,000 and a maximum of 3,000 words should be submitted in total (including quotations). - The work will be internally marked and externally moderated. - Candidates whose work is required for external moderation will be selected by CIE. - The general coursework rules, published in CIE's Handbook for Centres, describe what is needed and give guidelines for internal (school-based) assessment of coursework.

 If you wish to apply to offer Paper 8 Coursework, you must first write to CIE with a detailed plan and rationale for a proposed course.
+This component is not available to private candidates.